Gravity knife: 'False gravity' and non-gravity knives

 Some folding or telescoping knives that can open their blades by force of inertia or gravity were not intended or advertised by the manufacturer to do so.
-Knives that will lock their blades open, but do not have any closed position lock device are referred to as "false" gravity blades.
+Knives that will lock their blades open, but do not have any closed position lock device, are referred to as "false" gravity blades.

 The illustration shows the internal parts of a 1960s Japanese import 'false' gravity knife.
-Other knives may be considered to be 'false' gravity knives, including certain lock-back and liner lock folding knives that will not lock a blade in both open and closed positions.
+Other knives may be considered 'false' gravity knives, including certain lock-back and liner lock folding knives that will not lock a blade in both open and closed positions.